dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 "python3 train_dist.py --graph_name ogb-product --ip_config ip_config.txt --num_servers 1 --num_epochs 30 --batch_size 1000 --num_workers 4 --num_gpus 4"
 ```

+**Note:** if you are using conda or other virtual environments on the remote machines, you need to replace `python3` in the command string (i.e. the last argument) with the path to the Python interpreter in that environment.

 ## Distributed code runs in the standalone mode